Kenmore station

-Kenmore station is a light rail station on the MBTA Green Line, located under Kenmore Square in the Fenway/Kenmore neighborhood of Boston, Massachusetts.
+Kenmore station is an underground light rail station on the MBTA Green Line, located under Kenmore Square in the Fenway/Kenmore neighborhood of Boston, Massachusetts, United States.
+It is served by the B, C, and D branches of the Green Line.
+The station has two island platforms, one for each direction.
+Kenmore is the primary station for Fenway Park, which is 1000 feet to the south.
 The station opened on October 23, 1932 as a one-station extension of the Boylston Street subway to relieve congestion in the square.
-Kenmore is the primary station for passengers wishing to visit Fenway Park, located one block away.
+It was renovated for accessibility in 2005–2010.